-Bisnar Chase has been representing slip and fall clients for over three decades.
-We've taken on some of the toughest cases and have held a 96% success rate.
+The Anaheim slip and fall attorneys of Bisnar Chase have been representing slip and fall clients for over three decades.
+We’ve taken on some of the toughest cases and have held a 99% success rate.
 Our attorneys are trial lawyers who have been serving in the Anaheim and Orange County area for over 39 years.

 If you’ve been injured in a premise liability accident, contact our Anaheim slip and fall lawyers for a free case review.
 Call 949-203-3814.

 Proving Fault in a Slip and Fall Case